Grow Your E-Commerce Business With Email MarketingSep 22, 2020

 New blog announcements don't have to be long emails.
 Keep them short, sweet, and personal.
 Share why you wrote your new blog with a short story and add your personality to build trust with your customers.

 Blog announcement emails can be combined with the newsletter information to create one weekly email if you are just dipping your toe in; however, try to avoid bundling everything into lengthy emails.
-No one will read through it all, and you run the risk of effecting your open rates.
+No one will read through it all, and you run the risk of affecting your open rates.

 Product sales emails are a simple email for e-commerce businesses.
 Include a new or high stock product with just a couple coordinating items and some catchy copy.